iiDk-the-actual/GOOMPS/README.md

 # GOOMPS
+> "Get out of my Personal Space."
 A mod for Gorilla Tag that hides nearby players

-> "Get out of my Personal Space"
+Full credits go to the original mod [GOOMPS](https://github.com/BzzzThe18th/GOOMPS) and the original mod creator [@BzzzThe18th](https://github.com/BzzzThe18th).

+This mod is fully legal and complies with the rules of Gorilla Tag.

 ---